MEMBERSHIP / RENEWAL

 A Roadtrek Owners Club

-Then as today, your organization functions due to the work of many volunteers.
+Your organization functions due to the work of many volunteers.
 When we started it was a simple matter to keep track of the membership with paper and pencil.
 With so many members, it would be a very daunting task to do this with paper and pencil.

 Rather than dig out from a pile of checks and paper forms, these volunteers would rather do other things like travel and put on rallies.